enablebanking/open_banking_eidas_broker/README.md

    after the key file names, with special characters replaced by underscore symbols, and suffixed with `_PASSWORD`.
 For example, the password for `qwac.key` should be set in the environment variable named `QWAC_KEY_PASSWORD`.

+   It is also possible to provide keys and certificates as environment variables.
+In this case, the environment variables should be named with `_CRED` suffix.
+For example, the QWAC private key should
+    be provided in the `QWAC_KEY_CRED` environment variable.
 6. Start built image:

    ```